sbb-design-systems/lyne-components/docs/GETTING_STARTED.md

 Lyne only intends to use these three fonts.
 To apply the SBB font family you can use the CSS var `var(--sbb-typo-font-family)`.
-However, this only includes the family but no letter spacing, so we recommend to always use our SASS mixins or CSS classes which contain all necessary properties.
+However, this only includes the family but no letter spacing, so we recommend to always use our Sass mixins or CSS classes which contain all necessary properties.
 See [Text styles](https://lyne-storybook.app.sbb.ch/?path=/docs/styles-typography--docs) for what's available.

 ```html